Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

     > To create a new script, right click in Unity's Project window, and select `Create > C# Script`.

-    > TODO: To use the completed script, you can add the file from [DIRECTORY PoseTrailVisualizer]() and skip to []() step.
+    > To skip to the end using the completed script, you can add the file from [unity_scripts/PoseTrailVisualizer](../unity_scripts/PoseTrailVisualizer.cs) to a GameObject in your scene and run the example.

 - Make a new GameObject in your scene named `Visualizer`.
 Add the newly created PoseTrailVisualizer component to the Visualizer GameObject.

-    - If you have the `DefaultVisualizationSuite` in your scene from the previous tutorial, the necessary components are already added and you can move to editing the script.
+    - If you have the `DefaultVisualizationSuite` in your scene from the previous tutorial, the necessary components are already added and you can continue to editing the script.

     - If you do not have the `DefaultVisualizationSuite` in your scene, you will also need the `VisualizationsTopicsTab` component in order to add the `Topics` tab to your HUD.
 On your `Visualizer` GameObject, add the `VisualizationsTopicsTab` component now.
 This component extends the ROS Connection HUD to show options for visualizations on registered topics.

     > Learn more about the HUD TEMP LINK [here](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.message-visualizations/Documentation~/README.md#the-hud).